-available positions throughout the agency.
+Dominique Odesola ("Odesola"), of DCHR, clarified that ARPP differed from the DEP, which was managed by DCHR and that both ARPP and DEP only become effective once a RIF occurs.
+He asserted that employees were eligible for ARPP once there is an effective RIF date.
+Odesola also explained that an agency creates a list of all employees affected by a RIF, and then provided them priority placement to available positions throughout the agency.
 Tr.
 124, 146.30 Accordingly, I find that being placed on the ARPP or DEP does not equate to automatic reemployment, it simply means the individual would receive some priority consideration for vacant positions they apply to.

 The E-DPM instructions regarding the ARPP program seems to suggest that employees on the ARPP list were matched through open vacancy announcements.
 E-DPM (5) also provides in part that "... [d]isplaced employees are 'matched' with open job requisitions (vacancies) based on occupational series and grade . . . (including [the] lowest grade acceptable to each displaced employee)."
-Additionally, E-DPM (10)(c) provides that DCHR "generate Lists of Eligibles for priority consideration based on iob requisitions 'Open to the General Public (emphasis added).""
-Read together, E-DPM (5) and (10)(c) seem to suggest that employees on the ARPP and DEP register can only be matched to positions that are open to the public.
+Additionally, E-DPM (10)(c) provides that DCHR "generate Lists of Eligibles for priority consideration based on job requisitions 'Open to the General Public (emphasis added). " Read together, E-DPM (5) and (10)(c) seem to suggest that employees on the ARPP and DEP register can only be matched to positions that are open to the public.
 Thus, it is open to everyone, without regard to former or current District government employment.
 The use of the word "matched" does not imply that the employees on the ARPP or DEP lists do not compete with others.
 These employees on the ARPP lists such as Employee in this matter, still have to compete with other candidates, including other employees on the ARPP list, who also qualify for the position.
-Based on the reasoning above, it could be reasonably assumed that Employee was not selected for the position he applied for because another individual on the ARPP list or from the general applicant pool was more qualified for the position than Employee.
 Consequently, I find that Agency complied with the RIF requirement to consider Employee for priority reemployment.